 You will be evaluated based on the information that has been posted to your CASPA application.
 If you are selected for an interview, you may bring with you any additional information that you feel will help the admission committee in their final decision.
 Please bring any updated transcripts with you at the time of the interview.

 NYIT requires a letter of recommendation from a physician (M.D. or D.O.) or a PA, but I’ve already used the 3 recommenders through CASPA.
 Is there another recommendation form I can send directly to NYIT?

 You need to be sure that you have included a letter of recommendation to CASPA from a physician (MD or DO) or a PA with your original CASPA submission.
 However, if you are selected for an interview, you may bring the letter with you and submit it to your interviewer.

 What is the typical interview and admissions timeline for the Physician Assistant program?

 Applications are reviewed constantly beginning in the summer of each year for priority applications and in the fall for the balance of applications.
-Candidates are ranked based upon their cohort of applicants, and starting in September we begin to invite candidates for interviews.
+Candidates are ranked based upon their cohort of applicants, and starting in late September we begin to invite candidates for interviews.
 Interviews are scheduled on selected dates from September and October for priority applications and through January and February for non-priority applications.
-Candidates will usually be notified of admission decisions within two weeks of interviewing in most instances.
+In most instances, candidates will usually be notified of admission decisions within two weeks of interviewing.

 I meet your minimum requirements, but have not been invited for an interview.
 Why?